Respo/cljs.respo-mvc.org/src/docs/comp-text.md

 It's actually a component that contains a single element.
 You may also define a function to do that if you like.

+> Also notice this may come with performance issues since the additional `<span>` elements.
+  You may need to use `:inner-text` if you really need performance.